PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Four (4) years of experience in the care and supervision of individuals with intellectual disabilities.
+Four (4) years of experience in the care and supervision of individuals with an intellectual disability.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE